squarepupil/website-pages/src/pages/detailed.md

 bond that makes each member of the community feel welcomed and cared about.

 We do not judge, we do not label, and we do not rank.
 There is no social hierarchy that leads to stress and rejections.
-Adults do not stigmatize any of the students.
+Staff do not stigmatize any of the students.
 There is no emotional violence visited upon students in the name of education.

 This is not to be underestimated.
 Our students enjoy coming to school.
 It is a place of safety, despite the unknowns.
 It is their second home.